. Art of Consensus Guide

 what must appear in a charter.
 See also examples of charters.

-domain leader, or W3M for review.
+- Submit the charter to the Strategy or Project lead, or W3M for review.
 If approved, the Director will

 announce the creation of the group and issue a call for